VoltDB/voltdb/examples/positionkeeper/README.md

 Use Case
 --------
-This application simulates a simple position keeper application that maintains the portfolion positions.
+This application simulates a simple position keeper application that maintains portfolio positions.
 Portfolios are updated frequently as trades and price changes occur.

 Quickstart
 ---------------------------